vansant/SOFT/README.md

 #To Do List

-##Python webserver - handle http and work with zipped files, GeoJSON and shapefiles
-##Shapefile upload page - drag zipped shapefile into webbrowser or upload by selecting zipped shapefile - convert to GeoJSON with Python code on backend
+##Shapefile upload page - drag zipped shapefile into webbrowser
 ##Send GeoJSON to Leaflet webmap
-##Setup GeoJSON Styles - on the fly style option with the ability to generate a simple website
+##Setup GeoJSON Styles - on the fly style option with the ability to generate a simple static website.
+##Printable maps
+##Map Legend
+##Color Picker for features and option to use images for point features
 ##Write Tests
 ##Refactor Code